sherlock-protocol/sherlock-v2-docs/audits/judging/judging/README.md

 18. In an update contest, issues from the previous contest with `wont fix` labels are not considered valid.
 19. Issues found in mock contracts are not considered valid issues.&#x20;
 20. **Chain re-org** and **network liveness** related issues are not considered valid.&#x20;\
-    **Exception**: If an issue concerns any kind of a network admin (e.g. a sequencer), can be remedied by a smart contract modification, the procol team considers external admins restricted and the considered network was explicitly mentioned in the contest README, it may be a valid medium.
+    **Exception**: If an issue concerns any kind of a network admin (e.g. a sequencer), can be remedied by a smart contract modification, the protocol team considers external admins restricted and the considered network was explicitly mentioned in the contest README, it may be a valid medium.
 It should be assumed that any such network issues will be resolved within 7 days, if that may be possible.
 21. **ERC721 unsafe mint:** In case of a protocol implementing minting/claiming of ERC721, users being unable to do so due to incorrect implementation is not a valid issue. \
     Example: [https://github.com/sherlock-audit/2023-03-teller-judging/issues/8](https://github.com/sherlock-audit/2023-03-teller-judging/issues/8)
 22. **Future issues:** Issues that result out of a future integration/implementation that was not intended (mentioned in the docs/README) or because of a future change in the code (as a fix to another issue) are **not** valid issues.